Watch Kevin Durant's Amazing Pass In The Spurs-Nets Game

 Durant threw a pass nearly the length of the court that was then caught and converted into two-points.

-Coming into the game, the Nets are the second seed in the Eastern Conference with a 24-13 record in 37 games this season.
+The Nets won the game 121-119 in overtime, and they are the second seed in the Eastern Conference with a 25-13 record in 38 games this season.

-They also had a record at home of 10-10 in 20 games in Brooklyn.
+They now have a record at home of 11-10 in 21 games in Brooklyn.

-As for the Spurs, they came into the game with a 15-23 record in 38 games, and are the tenth seed in the Western Conference.
+As for the Spurs, they are 15-24 record in 39 games, and are the tenth seed in the Western Conference.

 Related stories on NBA basketball